 Helping Heros - Veteran's Day

 Click here to hear the duet I Sing of a Maiden, a Middle English lyric poem adapted by Patrick Hadley and performed by Martha Bancroft and Amelia LeClair during the service.

-For local directions from Google, click here.
+For local directions, click here.